-EDP Servicios Financieros España, S.A.U. ("EDP SFE"), a wholly-owned subsidiary of EDP - Energias de Portugal Sociedad Anónima Sucursal en España, which is EDP's branch in Spain ("EDP Sucursal"), is incorporated under Spanish law as a public limited liability company (sociedad anónima) and was incorporated in Oviedo, Spain, on 5 March 1992 for an unlimited period of time.
+EDP Servicios Financieros España, S.A.U. ("EDP SFE"), a wholly-owned subsidiary of EDP, S.A., Sucursal en España, which is EDP's branch in Spain ("EDP Sucursal"), is incorporated under Spanish law as a public limited liability company (sociedad anónima) and was incorporated in Oviedo, Spain, on 5 March 1992 for an unlimited period of time.